Wonder why many employees are leaving their organisation despite sky-high salaries?

 Well, money might attract certain talent to your business but it can’t always keep them.
 In fact non-monetary compensation was found to be a better motivator for long-term engagement than monetary awards.

 With unmotivated workers costing companies up to $550 billion or more in lost productivity each year, gives more of a reason for companies to focus on ensuring ways to keep their employees happy.
-Benefits of engagement are numerous and are listed in Figure 1.

 Here are 5 non-monetary employee incentives and strategies for employee motivation: